-I’m a professional musician based in Los Angeles, and I pursued my passion of playing and teaching music.
+I’m a professional Creative and musician based in Cupertino, CA, and I pursued my passion of playing and teaching music.

 A large amount of my work time is now spent creating online articles, video lessons, digital products, and weekly live video streams for percussion students and teachers.
 For more information, please visit the Free Lessons section or find me on your favorite social media platform @hueiyuanpan.

 Through this website, I’ll share my experiences – what I’m doing and how I do it, with the hopes of connecting to people who might find it interesting or helpful.
 I’ve been fortunate to work with incredible mentors and colleagues over the years, and I hope to share the things that have helped me along the way.